 Search website by keyword

-Victoria Airport Authority as the Terminal Service Provider for Victoria International Airport (YYJ) is subject to the Accessible Transportation for Persons with Disabilities Regulations and the regulations that apply to it.
+Victoria Airport Authority is subject to the Canadian Transportation Agency's Accessible Transportation for Persons with Disabilities Regulations and the regulations that apply to it.

-- 15 - Personnel Training for the Assistance of Persons with Disabilities
+- Read the Personnel Training for the Assistance of Persons with Disabilities Regulations.

 Victoria Airport Authority’s Curbside Assistance Program supports travellers who require extra assistance to and from their flights.

 Curbside assistance is provided by YYJ’s Passenger Engagement and Safety Officers (PESO) who help people with disabilities or reduced mobility move through the terminal.
 At YYJ, the program is available to departing passengers from an outdoor curbside area to the indoor airline check-in service counters and for arriving passengers from the baggage claim area to the exterior curbside and parking areas.